Table of Contents

 We have not come close to accomplishing this goal.
 In an earlier transit study, I proposed an individual transit system using small, electric computer-controlled vehicles on the then-planned freeway system.
 I still predict that someday we will have to incorporate such a plan to increase the freeway system by possibly ten-fold.
 Driverless electric cars with radar capabilities already exist, and if we could get everyone into smaller vehicles—since cars usually are occupied by one person—the freeways in their present state would provide much-needed relief [from gridlock] in this city.

 Your Home Has Been Widely Acclaimed for Its Design.
 Is There Something About the Creative Process That You Consider Particularly Unique?

 Ray Kappe: The spatial quality of the house came about because of the site condition.
 The house is sited parallel to the street, making the hill behind it address the structure at 45 degrees.
 The solution was a direct response to the underground springs.
 By raising the residence above the site, the land runs continuously through the structure, which is supported by six concrete towers.

 The roof is at about the same level as the flat land at the top of the hill, and it’s used as a deck in conjunction with the 50-foot lap pool and pool house.
 This in essence creates three levels of land use—all of the land under the house, the floor levels, and the roof level.

 For me, the creative process in any project stems from the owner’s program, the site conditions, and the constraints [from] the planning and building departments.
 Most architectural projects are not designed in the abstract or created with some grand concept.

-RK: I think Southern California residential architecture has always been influential.
-It was especially so during the time that Arts and Architecture was published in Los Angeles.
+Ray Kappe: I think Southern California’s residential architecture has always been influential.
+It was especially so during the time that Arts and Architecture were published in Los Angeles.
 Today we have several influential architects with international reputations that have inspired national and international architects.